Online Multi Camera-IMU Calibration: Related Work

 \section{Related Work}

 The IMU and single camera calibration filter that this paper extends and adapts was originally proposed and implemented in \cite{Mirzaei2007}.
 Reformulations of this filter have been successfully implemented using unscented Kalman filters \cite{Brink, Kelly} or a multi-state constraint Kalman filter \cite{Hu2020}.
-We extend previous results through the experimental use of multiple cameras with differing data transmission types and rates, as well as the use of quaternion measurements in the camera update function.
-As the detection of ArUco and other fiducial markers can be assumed to be a pose sensor with low error in both relative position and orientation \cite{Garrido-Jurado2014}, the 6D sensing model can be used in place of the 2D projective model previously used in other online filter frameworks \cite{Mirzaei2007}.
-As such, any fiducial marker that satisfies this simplifying assumption can be used to quickly incorporate a camera into the proposed localization filter framework.
+We extend the results of what has been previously performed through the experimental use of multiple cameras with differing data transmission types and rates, as well as the use of quaternion measurements in the camera update function.
+This is done because ArUco markers can be assumed to be a 3D pose sensor with low error in both relative position and orientation \cite{Garrido-Jurado2014}.
+This sensing model is used in place of the 2D projective model previously used in other online filter frameworks \cite{Mirzaei2007}.
+This was done to show how any fiducial marker that satisfies the simplifying assumption of being a robust 3D sensor could be used to quickly incorporate a camera into a localization filter.

-Checkerboards are often used for their subpixel accuracy when calibrating camera intrinsics.
-Combining checkerboards with fiducials such as ArUco markers in the form of ChArUco markers allows for subpixel accuracy as well as the discerning of $180^\circ$ rotations.
+Calibration checkerboards are often used for their subpixel accuracy when calibrating camera intrinsics.
+Combining checkerboards with fiducials such as ArUco markers these two in the form of ChArUco markers allows for subpixel accuracy as well as the discerning of 180 degree rotations.
 The added simplicity of using open source fiducial marker detection packages such as OpenCV allows for rapid development \cite{opencv}.
-As such, it is possible to make use of more complex fiducials that can offer more accurate measurements than simple feature tracking.
-By utilizing any fiducial detector, the proposed framework described in this work is capable of quickly adopting numerous types and styles of fiducial marker with an indeterminate number of cameras.
+As such, we also show that it is possible to make use of more complex fiducials that can offer more accurate measurements than simple feature tracking.
+By taking any existing fiducial detector, the framework described in this work is capable of quickly adopting any number styles of marker and associated detectors.